Do you ever find that you drive home, and when you get there, you can’t remember the road you drove?

 This is what I was talking about at the beginning of this post.
 Our brains create the neural pathways so that we can do things without the brain having to expend energy on thinking and deciding about it.

 Intentional living goes hand in hand with being intentional in our actions.
-We can consciously create and build habits which support our goals, our happiness,
+We can consciously create and build habits which support our goals, our happiness, and our overall wellbeing.

 The way to start new habits is to attach them to existing habits.